 8. Cleaning the interior of the windows is the same as how you do it from the outside.
 We suggest you wring your mop a little more to clean the insides for you not to leave so much water.
 You can apply the S Technique and the Straight Pull Technique with a good squeegee.

-9. You can also try replacing the squeegee rubber into a softer rubber if you feel like the squeegee is not doing what it is supposed to do.
+9. You can also try replacing the squeegee rubber with a softer rubber if you feel like the squeegee is not doing what it is supposed to do.

 10. Most importantly, make sure that the windows are tightly shut before you start cleaning.